-Nowadays, picture frames are so common they often aren’t given too much thought — and we bet you never really thought about the history of framing, either.
+We bet you never really thought about the history of picture frames.
+Nowadays, picture frames are so common they often aren’t given too much thought.
 There’s no doubt that picture frames have evolved over time.
 But what were the earliest picture frames like?
 What were they made of?
 What were their uses?
 Today’s frames are typically an instrument to protect, display and complement the art placed inside.
 However, back in the day, picture frames were considered art as well.

-For all of our history junkies, here’s a brief timeline of the evolution of picture frames so you can have an understanding of how they came to be what they are today.
+For all of our history junkies, here’s a brief timeline of the history of picture frames so you can have an understanding of frame history, how they came to be what they are today.

 The discovery of a picture frame in an Egyptian tomb dating back to the second century A.D. marks the discovery of one of the earliest picture frames.
 Used by Greek and Egyptian artists, frames in ancient art were used to divide the wall paintings from the actual wall, though not actually in a different medium or level from the piece of art.